CALL NOW 773-202-5060 | Español

 Share:

-TL;DR: Odometer fraud occurs when a vehicle’s mileage is intentionally altered to make it appear less used, defrauding the buyer into paying more for a car.
-It’s a serious crime with penalties, and it’s essential to be aware of the signs when buying a used vehicle.
+Odometer fraud occurs when a vehicle’s mileage is intentionally altered to make it appear less used, defrauding the buyer into paying more for a car.
+It’s a serious crime with significant penalties, and it’s essential to be aware of the signs when buying a used vehicle.
+Call Insure on the Spot at 773-202-5060 for guidance on protecting yourself and ensuring proper insurance for your used car purchase.

 What Is Odometer Fraud?

+From a legal standpoint, odometer tampering is prohibited under both federal and state laws.
+In Illinois, a first offense is a Class A misdemeanor, and a second offense can lead to a Class 4 felony.
 Federal law (49 U.S.C. § 32703) also criminalizes the practice, and offenders face fines and jail time.
-The harm caused by odometer fraud extends beyond just overpaying for a car—it can also void warranties and cause the buyer to incur higher insurance premiums based on the false mileage reading.
+The harm caused by odometer fraud extends beyond just overpaying for a car—it can also void warranties and cause buyers to incur higher insurance premiums based on false mileage readings.

 Why Is Odometer Fraud So Harmful?

-Odometer fraud is harmful because it hides the true condition of the vehicle.
-Buyers often overpay for cars that have much more wear and tear than they believe.
+Odometer fraud hides the true condition of the vehicle, causing buyers to overpay for cars with much more wear and tear than they believe.
 For example, a car with 120,000 actual miles could have its odometer rolled back to show only 60,000 miles, leading the buyer to believe they’re getting a low-mileage, more valuable car.
-However, the car’s true condition will soon reveal itself, resulting in unexpected repairs, safety risks, and higher insurance costs.
+However, the car’s true condition will soon reveal itself through unexpected repairs, safety risks, and higher insurance costs.
+The National Highway Traffic Safety Administration (NHTSA) reports that over 450,000 cars are sold each year with false odometer readings, causing consumers to lose more than $1 billion annually.

 How Does Odometer Fraud Happen?

-• Mechanical Odometers: In older cars with analog odometers, fraudsters may manually roll back the odometer dials by hand or with special tools.
-They might remove the instrument panel or use devices that manipulate the odometer gears.
+Odometer fraud can be carried out in several ways, both with mechanical and digital odometers.
+On older cars with analog odometers, fraudsters may manually roll back the odometer dials by hand or with special tools, removing the instrument panel or using devices that manipulate the odometer gears.
+On modern cars with digital odometers, fraudsters may reprogram the odometer using electronic tools, replace the entire instrument cluster, or use software to alter the mileage.

 Though digital odometers are harder to detect due to the lack of physical dials, they can still be tampered with.
-The increasing use of digital odometers has led to a rise in digital rollback fraud, despite the technological advancements that make detection more challenging.
+The increasing use of digital odometers has led to a rise in digital rollback fraud, despite technological advancements that make detection more challenging.

 How Can I Spot Odometer Fraud When Buying a Used Car?

-Here are some red flags to look for when inspecting a used car to ensure the odometer reading is accurate:
+Here are red flags to look for when inspecting a used car to ensure the odometer reading is accurate:

 How Can I Check if an Odometer Was Tampered With?